sysrpl/Codebot.Raspberry/Help/IDE.md

 ## Building Task

 You can edit your workspace ``.vscode/tasks.json`` to combine additional task after building a project using code like this.
-Be sure to replace PROJECT withe the name of the project within your solution that you want to build.
+Be sure to replace PROJECT withe the name of the project within your solution which you want to build.

 <details>
   <summary>Example of a build and deploy task configuration</summary>